kevinolega/callcentertrainingtips/_posts/2018-03-28-English-Tips.md

 ---
 layout: post
-title: English Tips and Tricks
+title: English Tips and Tricks - IN PROGRESS
 description: This is an index post for English tips.
 All English tips will be added here eventually.
-Tags: [ english, blog, directory ]
+Tags: [ english, collections, blog, directory ]
 date: 2018-03-28 08:53
 permalink: /english-tips/
 author: Kevin Olega